Pernambuco (footballer)

-José Vitor Rodrigues da Silva dos Santos (born 28 April 1998), commonly known as Pernambuco, is a Brazilian footballer who plays as a winger for Sheriff Tiraspol, on loan from Lviv.
+José Vitor Rodrigues da Silva dos Santos (born 28 April 1998), commonly known as Pernambuco, is a Brazilian footballer who plays as a winger for Al Dhafra.

 Career

+Early career

+Pernambuco started his youth career with Portuguesa.
+He made his professional debut with them.
+He also played for Jaguariúna in Serie D.

 Lviv

 Pernambuco made his Ukrainian Premier League debut for Lviv on 23 February 2019 in a game against FC Chornomorets Odesa.

+Dinamo Tbilisi

+On 20 February 2020, Pernambuco joined Dinamo Tbilisi on a one-year loan, with the option of joining permanently.

 Bodø/Glimt

 On 27 March 2021, he signed a loan deal with Norwegian club Bodø/Glimt.
 He could not join the club immediately due to Norway's closed borders as a preventative measure for the COVID-19 pandemic in the country.
 After one month, Pernambuco was granted permission to enter Norway, but a positive coronavirus test meant he could not leave Brazil and had to stay in isolation.
 He finally joined Bodø/Glimt on 28 May 2021.
 He made his Eliteserien debut for the club in a 2–0 win against Mjøndalen on 13 June 2021, coming on as a substitute in the 90th minute.